Jordan Chiles

-Early and personal life
+Personal life

-Chiles was born in Tualatin, Oregon, on April 15, 2001, to Timothy and Gina Chiles.
+Chiles was born in Tualatin, Oregon, on April 15, 2001, to Timothy and Gina Chiles (née Velasquez).
+Her father is Black and her mother is Latina.
 She was named after American basketball player Michael Jordan.
-She is one of five children, her siblings being Jazmin, Jade, Tajmen, and Tyrus.
-She grew up in Vancouver, Washington, but moved to Spring, Texas in 2019 to train alongside American gymnast and Olympic medalist Simone Biles at the World Champions Centre.
+She is one of five children; her siblings are Jazmin, Jade, Tajmen, and Tyrus.

+She grew up in Vancouver, Washington, but moved to Spring, Texas, in 2019 to train alongside American gymnast and Olympic medalist Simone Biles at the World Champions Centre.